LdB-ECM/Docs_and_Images/Documentation/Multicore_Build.md

 You can compile on both Windows or linux the makefile should be compatible to either.
 >
 I don't use linux but my usual only error on linux is upper/lowercase to which it is sensitive.
-You will need to search out how to baremetal compile for the Pi.
+You will need to search out how to baremetal compile for the Pi (install "arm-none-eabi-gcc" or apt-get "arm-none-eabi-gcc" etc)

 Windows users you will need an cross compiler and a make executable
 >